 There is a lot of terminology and jargon involved in the process of buying and selling a home.
 It can be confusing; overwhelming, even.
 A question I’m frequently asked is, “What’s the difference between deposit and down payment?”

-In Canada, the most common way to purchase real estate is by way of a mortgage.
-A mortgage is not a “simple” loan, it’s more of an investment by the lender secured in the tangible asset of your property.
-No money down and zero down payment loans are against Canada’s mortgage lending rules.
-To qualify for a mortgage, you will be asked to “put down” money up front; this could be as little as 5% or much more depending on your situation and qualifications.
+In Canada, the most common way to buy real estate is with a mortgage.
+A mortgage isn’t a simple loan; it’s an investment by the lender secured by the tangible asset of your properly.
+No-money-down and zero-down-payment loans are against Canada’s mortgage lending rules.
+To qualify for a mortgage, you must “put down” money up front.
+Depending on your situation and qualifications, this can be as little as 5%.

-In more typical home purchases, the deposit is paid into trust with the buyer’s realtor’s office, and settled as a portion of the down payment when the lawyer or notary processes the closing and title transfer.
+Normally, a deposit is paid into a trust with the buyer’s realtor’s office.
+It is later settled as a portion of the down payment when the lawyer or notary processes the closing and title transfer.

 Do you have any questions about complicated real estate jargon?
 Let us know!